harishsg99/harishsg99/README.md

 I'm Harish ,An aspiring web developer ,android developer and  entrepreneur who believes good product just solves your problem but best product changes your way of life.

-- 🔭 I’m currently working on an AI product and NitroDB( fast and efficient key-store based database system)
+- 🔭 I’m currently working on an AI product and Oreoweb framework with inbuilt NitroDB
 - 🌱 I  love to play guitar.
 - 🌱 I am a cybersecurity and AI enthusiastist.
 - ⚡ Languages: Python3, C++, Java,Javascript,Dart